 A major step revealing the specific character of active fluids was to study the interaction between a bath of active particle and a passive object immersed in it [WU PRL + Mino PRL].
 Through the historical analysis of A. Einstein in 1905 this situation known as the Brownian particle problem underlines in thermal matter, the most fundamental and deep features of the concept of temperature and its relation with mesoscopic fluctuations close to equilibrium through the fluctuation/dissipation theorem.
 Experiments involving bacteria, active algae or active colloids have shown that the fundamental irreversibility of hydrodynamic interactions is at the core of the tracer motion which leads to tracer fluctuations sometimes called “active temperature” but here, essentially controlled by hydrodynamic processes where confinement is an essential piece [MINO J. FLUID MECH].

 The first objective of this proposal is to build a well-controlled active matter experiment based on the 3D tracking of particles driven by a bath of motile bacteria and confined inside spherical droplets first using a double emulsion technique.
 This novel experimental system stems from two key technological innovations and will enable a systematic investigation of the “active temperature” concept induced by a bath of bacteria confined in a curved environment.

+Well-controlled experimental device for quantitative investigation of active matter under spherical confinement